 Outpatient Physical & Occupational Therapy

 Gundersen's physical therapists are experts in evaluation and treatment for people with health problems resulting from injury or disease.
 They work with you to develop treatment plans that will minimize your pain and maximize your level of function.
 Our outpatient physical therapy outcomes demonstrate a high standard of care as patients benefit from ongoing communication between our staff and their other healthcare providers.
-In order to be seen in physical therapy, you need a physician referral.

 Our physical therapists are involved in several interdisciplinary team efforts including consultation to Advanced Rehab for work-related and non-work related injuries, incontinence and pelvic pain, cancer support and osteoporosis.